Windsor Green fire victims in Carolina Forest reach $10M settlement

 Victims alleged the homeowners associated failed to equip the condo complex with sufficient fire safety equipment after a 2013 fire there destroyed more than 20 buildings.
 The settlement, announced on Thursday by attorneys Morgan & Morgan, was with the Windsor Green Owners Association, Inc. and Benchmark/CAMS, LLC.

-Faye Yarborough, 68, died in the fire, according to the coroner.
-Investigators said witnesses tried to rescue Yarborough by prying open a door with a screwdriver.

-Investigators found most of the damage in the back bedroom where Yarborough was found.
-Investigators said there were improperly discarded smoking materials throughout the house and garbage cans full of paper and cigarette butts in the living room.

-Horry County Fire Rescue Investigators ruled the cause of the fire as undetermined, but couldn’t rule out improperly discarded smoking material, according to documents.
+In June 2019, Horry County Fire Rescue crews said the cause of the fire was undetermined.

-Note: Editor’s note: This story has been updated with the correct background information and photo from the 2018 fire.
+Fire Investigator James Cyganiewicz said there was too much damage to determine what actually caused the blaze.

+Seven people were hurt in the fire and 911 calls showed fear of a repeat of the 2013 fire.
+“Windsor Green is on fire.
+It’s not my unit, but I’m driving by and it looks like one of the units is one fire,” said the initial caller who reported the blaze at the condo community.
+“We do not need another episode like we did before.”